windows10isgood/my-joke-virus/About.md

 1. Disable your antivirus.
 2. Download of my viruses [if it the file type rar only download winrar frist]

-When the file type is rar. it has source code
 __________________________

 How Do You Make Joke Viruses?👾💻🤔